 - Fire insurance plans (in French)

 - Montréal’s Lovell directories (in French)

 - Treasury Board of Canada Secretariat

 At the Université du Québec à Montréal, you can also consult aerial photographs on site.

-Through this program (in French), owners of property with contaminated soil can apply for financial assistance to carry out rehabilitation work for their project.
+Through these programs, owners of property with contaminated soil can apply for financial assistance to carry out rehabilitation work for their project.